vygr/ChrysaLisp/docs/intro/intro.md

 ### Mac, Linux, PI64

-Go into the ChrysaLisp directory and type `make`.
+Go into the ChrysaLisp directory and type `make install`.
 This will unpack the boot image files, create the ChrysaLisp directory structures and use your C compiler to compile and link the platform bootstrap executable.

 There are a few other options available `clean` `boot` that you might need as you get further involved, details are in the README.md file.